Skip to main content

 How It Works

-Autoheal is built around three core concepts: the Production Context Graph, multiplayer AI agents, and a continuous learning loop.
-Together they form a platform that investigates production issues the way a senior engineering team would — but without the context-switching, fatigue, or knowledge gaps.
+Autoheal is built around three core concepts: the Production Context Graph, Multiplayer AI Agents, and a Continuous Learning Loop.
+Together they investigate production issues using the same signals an experienced engineering team would consult.

 Production Context Graph (PCG)

-The Production Context Graph is Autoheal's foundational technology.
+The Production Context Graph is the core of Autoheal.
 It's a continuously updated, interconnected graph that connects four layers of your production environment:

 Infrastructure